(30 ILCS 575/5)

 facilitate information requests concerning the certification process and pending contracts.

-(3) No premium bond rate of a surety company for a bond required of a business owned by a minority, female, or person
+(3) No premium bond rate of a surety company for a bond required of a business owned by a minority, woman, or person

 with a disability bidding for a State contract shall be